lunarring/tac/docs/whitepaper.md

 ## Overview

-**TDAC (Test-driven Agentic Chains)** is a framework to fully automate AI-driven software creation.
+**TAC (Tested Agentic Chains)** is a framework to fully automate AI-driven software creation.
 The core idea is to create *blocks* of code change, which are validated through empirical testing.
-In much the same way that blockchain technology ensures the immutability of prior blocks, TDAC ensures each new code change is thoroughly tested and validated before linking it to the existing codebase.
-Thus, it addresses two critical limitations of AI coding agents: a lack of assurance that the implementation meets the requested functionality, and insufficient safeguards to prevent breaking the existing codebase.
-Consequently, they cannot be entirely automated—and this is where TDAC delivers its promise: a robust, structured framework that ensures every implementation is both functional and stable.
+In much the same way that blockchain technology ensures the immutability of prior blocks, TAC ensures each new code change is thoroughly tested and validated before linking it to the existing codebase.
+Thus, it addresses two critical limitations of AI coding agents: a lack of assurance that the code works as intended and a lack of transparency in the development process.
+While many AI agents can generate code, ensuring its correctness and stability has traditionally required human oversight—but this need not be entirely automated—and this is where TAC delivers its promise: a robust, structured framework that ensures every implementation is both functional and stable.

-A **high-level manager** orchestrates this chain of development tasks, preserving both the workflow’s integrity and efficiency.
-Just as every block in a blockchain references the hash of its predecessor, each stage of TDAC references a known snapshot of the codebase and confirms its correctness with automated tests, ensuring that merging new functionality can only occur when it does not break existing features.
+Just as each block in a blockchain contains a hash of its predecessor, each stage of TAC references a known snapshot of the codebase and confirms its correctness with automated tests, ensuring that merging new functionality can only occur when it does not break existing features.

 ---